telerik/maui-docs/installation/vs-code-integration/overview.md

 The extension for Visual Studio Code provides the following advantages:
 * Facilitates the [creation of project]({%slug getting-started-vs-code-integration-new-project%}) by using project templates.
-* Contains a collection of [code snippets]({%slug getting-started-vs-code-integration-snippets%}) for fast UI component reference and and configuration.
+* Contains a collection of [code snippets]({%slug getting-started-vs-code-integration-snippets%}) for fast UI component reference and configuration.
-* Allows you to [add the predefined pages and screens to your application]({%slug maui-vs-code-scaffoldings%}) with a few clicks.
+* Allows you to [add predefined pages and screens to your application]({%slug maui-vs-code-scaffoldings%}) with a few clicks.

 ## Get the Extension

-To use the **Telerik UI for .NET MAUI Template Wizard**, you have to install the `Telerik UI for .NET MAUI Productivity Tools` extension.
-Get the extension from:
+You can get the Telerik UI for .NET MAUI Extension extension from:

 * <a href="https://marketplace.visualstudio.com/items?itemName=TelerikInc.telerik-maui-productivity-tools" target="_blank">The Visual Studio Marketplace.</a>